dafhorz/dafhorz.github.io/_posts/2023-11-27-Proper_Internet_Insights.md

   thumbnail: /assets/images/internet-provider-400x200.jpg
 ---

-Due to confidenciality of the enterprise and data privacy, this project is not available to download.
-So I'll limit myself to share very few details.

 ## Summary
 Utilized Excel for comprehensive data analysis and error rectification in an Internet Service Provider's billing system, resulting in substantial cost savings.
 Identified strategic insights, which were presented through a user-friendly dashboard, and proposed proactive error strategies to enhance overall operational efficiency.